 Eseutil is a command-line utility that can be used to defragment an Exchange database offline, verify the database integrity, and repair a damaged database.
 The utility can be found in the \EXCHSRVR\BIN directory.

 It can effectively fix all integrity issues related to the Information Store and the directory.
 As the BIN directory is not included in the system path, you need to open this utility in the BIN directory itself or add '\EXCHSRVR\BIN' to the system path.

 The 'Isinteg' utility identifies the Exchange database as an ESE database and verifies the database tables, their records, and indexes.
 The utility records all information about the recovery process to the application log in the Event Viewer.

 You can initially try to restart the Exchange Server for performing a soft recovery.
 If this fails, follow the steps to perform Exchange server repair using these two utilities:

-Stellar Phoenix Mailbox Exchange Recovery is a competent tool that performs EDB repair and restores users' mailboxes using safe and highly reliable algorithms to scan the corrupt files.
+Stellar Repair for Exchange is a competent tool that performs EDB repair and restores users' mailboxes using safe and highly reliable algorithms to scan the corrupt files.
 The Exchange repair software can efficiently restore your precious emails, contacts, tasks, attachments, calendar items, and other mailbox items without causing any further damage to the original EDB file.
 This Exchange EDB repair tool also works with Unicode-formatted EDB files and allows selective recovery of user mailboxes.
 Furthermore, the software supports MS Exchange Server 2016, 2013, 2010, 2007, 2003, 2000, and 5.5.